AdmiralGaust/admiralgaust.github.io/README.md

 ## Portfolio

-This repository contains my personal portfolio which is hosted [here](https://admiralgaust.github.io/#).
+The repository contains my personal portfolio which is hosted [here](https://admiralgaust.github.io/#).